Azure App Service plan overview

-Except for Free tier, an App Service plan carries an hourly charge on the compute resources it uses.
+Except for Free tier, an App Service plan carries a charge on the compute resources it uses.

-- In the dedicated compute tiers (Basic, Standard, Premium, PremiumV2), the App Service plan defines the number of VM instances the apps are scaled to, so each VM instance in the App Service plan has an hourly charge.
+- In the dedicated compute tiers (Basic, Standard, Premium, PremiumV2, PremiumV3), the App Service plan defines the number of VM instances the apps are scaled to, so each VM instance in the App Service plan is charged.
 These VM instances are charged the same regardless how many apps are running on them.
 To avoid unexpected charges, see Clean up an App Service plan.

-You don't get charged for using the App Service features that are available to you (configuring custom domains, SSL certificates, deployment slots, backups, etc.).
+You don't get charged for using the App Service features that are available to you (configuring custom domains, TLS/SSL certificates, deployment slots, backups, etc.).
 The exceptions are:

 - App Service Domains - you pay when you purchase one in Azure and when you renew it each year.